zubinmehta/47bin.com/content/post/what-is-zing42.md

 You want a job (/getjob), you want a plumber (/plumber), you want a doctors opinion on chat (/doctor), you want to order a pizza (/pizza) or get the bloodbank's number(/bloodbank) --- its all just a command.

+If you have more ideas and if you think zing42 can help you or your organization, <a href="/contact/"> let me know.</a>

 We are very excited to launch this.
 We should be android and web ready sometime in May, 2016 :)